Here’s How a GPO Might Lower Your Commercial Cleaning Supply Costs

 Increase the efficiency of your team, reduce your costs, and improve results.
 With Janitorial Manager, all this and more isn’t just a dream; it’s your new reality.
 Learn more today with a free discovery call!

-What is a GPO going to do for your commercial cleaning business?
+What a GPO can do for your commercial cleaning business?

 That’s a good question.
-That may depend on the specific GPO.
-According to industry research group IBISWorld, there are more than 730 group purchasing organizations.
-Some are industry-specific, while others are generalized and work across “spend categories,” such as services, office supplies, facility supplies, or shipping.
+That may depend on the specific group.
+According to industry research group IBISWorld, there are more than 730 GPOs Some are industry-specific, while others are generalized and work across “spend categories,” such as services, office supplies, facility supplies, or shipping.

-In almost all cases, a GPO will save you money on supplies.
+In almost all cases, a GPO will save you money on goods and services.
 How?
-They negotiate a contract and enter into an agreement with certain suppliers.
+They create a collective buying power by negotiating a contract and enter into an agreement with certain suppliers.
 You pay your membership fee and order supplies through the GPO or your distributor at a discount.
 Again, the basic premise is pretty simple.
-You get a discount because your business, along with hundreds of others, agree to purchase supplies from a group of specific manufacturers.
+You get a discount because your business, along with hundreds of others, agrees to purchase supplies from a group of specific manufacturers.

-The question then is, what is a GPO going to do to stand out?
+The question then is, what is a buyer’s group going to do to stand out?
 What makes one the right choice for your business?
-The first thing to consider is that any group purchasing organization will likely have exclusive contracts with suppliers.
-So if your favorite cleaning supplies are manufactured by, say, Betco, you’ll want to ensure the GPO offers their products.
+The first thing to consider is that any GPO will likely have exclusive contracts with suppliers for better purchasing power.
+So, if your favorite cleaning supplies are manufactured by, say, Betco, you’ll want to ensure the GPO offers their products.
 Or you have to be willing to switch to something similar.

 Outside of the initial membership fee (which you get back soon enough in savings), that’s the only downside to joining a GPO.